-The student may make a written appeal of the decision.
+The student may make a written appeal of a decision made by the Department of Nursing pursuant to this policy.
 Such an appeal shall be made to the Chair of the Department of Nursing within fifteen (15) working days from the student's receipt of notice of the decision.
-The decision of the Chair shall be final.
+If the situation cannot be resolved at the Department level, the student may appeal to the